e-mar404/medical-clinic-website/README.md

 DATABASE=mdb
 ```

 That uses the default mysql port, if you use a different port to connect to mysql this is where to set it.
-For <password> this is were you put your passsword to connect to mysql.
+Dont forget to change `<password>` to your passsword to connect to mysql.

 # Running the Application
 To run the application go to the root of the git directory run the following commands to install dependencies and then start up the application.